 Hospital treatment and other specialised health services in EU/EEA countries

-Expenses on specialised healthcare in another EU/EEA country are refundable subject to certain terms and conditions.
+You may be reimbursed from Helfo for expenses on specialised healthcare in another EU/EEA country if certain terms and conditions are met.
 Go through all the steps in this guide to understand your rights and what you need to do.
 The application form is included in Step 8.

 Before you travel

-You can apply for reimbursement of your expenses on healthcare from the specialised health service in other countries within the EU/EEA if the treatment is equivalent to the healthcare you would have received in Norway.
+You can apply for reimbursement of your expenses on healthcare from the specialised health service in other countries within the EU/EEA if the treatment is equivalent to the healthcare you would have received in the public health service in Norway.

-Your entitlement to reimbursement applies both if you travel abroad for the purpose of receiving healthcare and if you are staying in another EU/EEA country when the need for healthcare arises.
-Note, however, that this scheme is not applicable to Switzerland.
+Your entitlement to reimbursement for expenses for healthcare in the specialist health service applies both if you travel abroad for the purpose of receiving healthcare and if you are staying in another EU/EEA country when the need for healthcare arises.
+The scheme does not apply in Switzerland, but you can be reimbursed for healthcare in the public sector in accordance with the rules for the European Health Insurance Card.

 To be eligible to use this scheme, you must be a member of the Norwegian National Insurance Scheme.
 In many cases, the scheme also applies to family members.
 You are not entitled to a subsidy from Norway for treatment in an EU/EEA country you are regarded as ordinarily resident in.
-Click here for important information on who qualifies for the scheme.
+If you have the S1 form for the country in which you wish to receive treatment, you must contact the social security authorities there.

 To reduce the financial risk, you can apply to Helfo for prior notification before you go abroad.
-If you have prior notification for treatment in the UK, se step 3.
+See step 3.

 If you intend to travel abroad to receive healthcare, you must first obtain a referral from a healthcare professional in Norway.